kenshi-player/zzzzzzzzzzz/README.md

 All quotes to the spec will be wrapped like < quote >

+I used clap to parse arguments and I also added some options to show flexibility of solution.
+Run `cargo run -- --help` to see options

 ## Objective

 Read csv file with information about client transactions and calculate the final balance of the clients.
 Each row of the input csv represents a transaction where the index maps to a monotonically increasing unit of time.